10 min read

 Configuration options are parts or processes that converters can apply to a die cut press.
 Depending on the type of part you order or the material you plan on using, you might ask for more advanced processing methods.

-Advanced processing methods for configuration options might include extra layers of lamination, using multiple materials, multiple colors, or tighter tolerances.
+Advanced processing methods for configuration options include extra lamination layers, using multiple materials, multiple colors, or tighter tolerances.
+Configuration options can add up over time, and if you’re trying to save money, you might want the most straightforward die cut configuration possible.

 The simplest tooling set-up for rotary die cutting consists of one die and one material

-Material costs make up about 70-80% of total costs.
+Material costs make up a large part of your final pricing, so it’s essential to use converters that source your materials most efficiently.
+On average, material costs make up 70-80% of total costs.
 For some applications and startups, this is an enormous financial burden.

 Suppliers generally have a minimum order quantity because their adhesive rolls are pre-made in 48-, 54-, or 60-inch standard lengths.
 The MOQ is in their best interest to minimize their set-up times.
-There are fixed costs associated with firing up machines, so they have to make it worth their while.
+Fixed costs are associated with firing up machines, so they have to make it worthwhile.

-Early in the product lifecycle, the MOQ is more than what we need to build your order.
+Early in your product’s lifecycle, the amount of material included in the MOQ is often more than what we need to build your order.
 In these cases, we either factor it into the total material cost or use a smaller distributor at a higher price point.

 Die cutting a roll of material creates waste, but you might not realize how quickly the waste adds up.